Kolaru/GoodStartAtPythonForScientists/structure.md

 2. Extensive use of classes (Object Oriented Programming) is a controversial subject
    1. Classes can be handy
    2. Classes can be avoided

-## Scipy: add some science - Demo

-1. Passing a function to a function
-2. Pay attention to return types

-### Exercise

-## Final exercise: A guided tour through a complex example using several libraries